Qualified Domestic Relations Orders

 Pension sharing issues that come up in divorce cases can get very complicated without a QDRO.
 It addresses important issues such as pre-retirement and post-retirement benefits, survivor benefits, and much more.
 Without it, a canny lawyer can draft a division that would be grossly unfair to you.

-The Law Offices of Alex R. Hernandez Jr. provide services as attorneys for the alternate payee or the participant.
+Alex R. Hernandez Jr. provides services as attorneys for the alternate payee or the participant.
 In both scenarios, our endeavor is to ensure that the QDRO represents the interests of our clients.
 If the plan administrator requests any changes to the QDRO, we go through it and see that it is totally in compliance with the plan.

 If you would like the help of our talented lawyers, contact one of our offices today!